beastsaber/bsaber/src/collections/posts/totalbs-interview-with-aeroluna.md

 <br />

 ### Q: What mod(s), websites, tools, etc. have you made or contributed to for the Beat Saber community?
-(If any)

 **A:** I am the main developer of [CustomJSONData](https://github.com/Aeroluna/CustomJSONData), [Heck](https://github.com/Aeroluna/Heck), [Noodle Extensions](https://github.com/Aeroluna/NoodleExtensions), [Chroma](https://github.com/Aeroluna/Chroma), [Technicolor](https://github.com/Aeroluna/Technicolor), [Vivify](), [Synapse](), [BS Audiolink port](https://github.com/Aeroluna/BSAudioLink), as well as the main developer, mapper, and project lead of [Extra Sensory I](/playlists/extra-sensory-i) and [Extra Sensory II](/playlists/extra-sensory-ii).
 If you're wondering how Beat Saber got modcharts, I'm right here!

 <br />

 ### Q: For you, what was the most interesting or exciting part behind Extra Sensory I (Noodle Extensions)?
 What is your favorite Noodle Extensions map?
-(Feel free to include your own if you have one and someone else's if you want)

 **A:** As the developer for Extra Sensory I, the most exciting part was getting to collaborate with my two close friends, [CyanSnow](https://beatsaver.com/profile/4235138) and [Reaxt](https://beatsaver.com/profile/4235136), for hours on end as we worked away on it.
 Of course, being able to be the one to debut modcharts in a new game was nothing short of amazing either!

 For my favorite Noodle map, I'll have to give that honor to [IX's Shadow](https://beatsaver.com/maps/33232) by Pleast.
 It's got the two things I love most from any map, strong theming and some great notemods and manages to be fun to watch and fun to play.
-However, I do have to give some credit toward's Reaxt's [Nulctrl]https://beatsaver.com/maps/ed2a), as it accomplishes much the same, but unfortunately I think Pleast's is an improvement.
+However, I do have to give some credit toward's Reaxt's [Nulctrl](https://beatsaver.com/maps/ed2a), as it accomplishes much the same, but unfortunately I think Pleast's is an improvement.

+!youtube[7D1T3sjYc_E]
+\
+_Playthrough of IX's Shadow_

+!youtube[xGICwOKNa9Y]
+\
+_Playthrough of NULCTRL_

 <br />

 ### Q: What was your role in Extra Sensory II?
 Give us a deeper dive into how you became involved, the commitment of keeping progress moving, were there any struggles?
-(Can also focus on the good qualities of the process instead of struggles.
-Were there any huge accomplishments where everyone worked together?)

 **A:** For Extra Sensory II, I was the sole developer of both mods, Synapse and Vivify, the website, and the server backend, as well as creating a map of my own.
 The idea for Extra Sensory II came around awhile after the first ended, when I had realized the next level for modcharts had to be assetbundles.
 There were definitely times when the work seemed overwhelming, but I stayed committed to my vision of bringing shaders to Beat Saber, and [Swifter](/posts/totalbs-interview-with-swifter) really helped pick up a lot of the slack!